 While most internet sources, including official medical websites,

-recommend supine sleep as a best sleep position, medical evidence (20 published clinical studies)
+recommend supine sleep as the best sleep position, medical evidence (26 published clinical studies)

 revealed that supine sleep was the worst position for following conditions: